-Asia Laviolette first became fascinated by aerial silks while watching a performance when she was on vacation and decided to try a class just for fun to celebrate her 25th birthday.
+Asia Laviolette first became fascinated by aerial silks while watching a performance when she was on vacation and decided to try a class “just for fun”.
 She was immediately hooked and joined the Hamilton Aerial Group not long after.
-Asia has always been active and from the time she could walk, her parents signed her up for every activity possible even though she was terribly uncoordinated at conventional sports.
-Although her dance experience from ages 3-13 provided a foundation for her to pick up aerial arts quickly, Asia never felt passionate or that she “fit in” with these activities until she found silks.
-Asia is a speech language pathologist by day and enjoys spending time with her husband and their rescue puppy Jackson.
+Asia has always been extremely active and throughout her childhood, participated in just about every after school activity possible (even though she was terribly uncoordinated at conventional sports).
+Although her competitive dance experience from ages 3-13 provided her with a foundation to pick up aerial arts quickly, Asia never felt that dance was quite the right fit for her either.
+Finding circus arts as adult has finally given her the passionate creative outlet that she had been searching for.
+Asia is a speech language pathologist by day as well as the mother to one very active and inquisitive toddler.

 Tricia Cook was introduced to the thrilling heights, physical challenge and energetic community of the early stages of HAG in November 2011.
 Since then she has been performing in fundraisers, festivals, corporate events, and theatre shows.
 When she is not getting tangled in the fabric, scaling a rope or stilt walking she is traveling, teaching, building things, growing vegetables, and studying.